AKotov-dev/PConverter/README.md

 Russian Linux Forum: https://linuxforum.ru

-The idea of the GUI is borrowed from the project "Package Converter", which developed "foxoman" and out 4 july 2009.
+The idea of the GUI is borrowed from the project `Package Converter`, which developed `foxoman` and out 4 july 2009.
 URL: https://code.google.com/archive/p/foxoman/wikis/PackageConverter.wiki